KevinVincentAls/BilsynAPI-Python-Flask/README.md

 # BilsynAPI-Python-Flask
-a web application using the bilsyn API to fetch information about danish license plates.
+A web application using the bilsyn API to fetch information about danish license plates.
 Displayed on a bootstrap html page.

 Can be run with: